Brendan Joseland

-Brendan Richard Joseland (born 2 April 1976 in Ferntree Gully, Victoria) is a cricket player for the Victorian Bushrangers.
+Brendan Richard Joseland (born 2 April 1976 in Ferntree Gully, Victoria) is an Australian cricket player for the Victorian Bushrangers.

 He plays in the Victorian Premier Cricket league for the University of Melbourne, and has played for Victoria in both the Pura Cup and the ING Cup.

 Cricket career

 Joseland made his List-A cricket debut in January 2003 against the Queensland Bulls.
 After playing two more ING Cup matches that season and four more at the start of the 2003/04 season, he had to wait until March 2004 to make his first-class cricket debut in the Pura Cup.
 He opened the batting and again compiled a 50 in the first innings, however, he would again be forced out of the side.
 He would remain on the outer for the rest of the season.
 Despite this disappointment the resilient Joseland continued to perform well as captain of Melbourne University.
 Scoring 782 runs at an average 52.13 throughout the season.
 Joseland further restated his all-rounder capabilities by taking 14 wickets for the season.